3 more NWI residents reported dead from COVID-19

 Additional deaths included two in Lake County and one in LaPorte County, according to updated statistics provided by the Indiana State Department of Health and the Porter County Health Department.

-That total included 874 in Lake County, 259 in Porter County, 196 in LaPorte County, 43 in Jasper County and 31 in Newton County.
+That total included 884 in Lake County, 262 in Porter County, 198 in LaPorte County, 43 in Jasper County and 32 in Newton County, following any corrections to the previous day's totals provided by ISDH.

-State health officials listed 433 deaths statewide as probable, up four from the day before.
+State health officials listed 432 deaths statewide as probable, down one from the previous day.
 For probable deaths, there was no positive test on record, but a physician listed COVID-19 as a contributing cause, based on X-rays, scans and other clinical symptoms.

-As of Thursday, 531,962 Hoosiers have been fully vaccinated against COVID-19, up from 507,155 the previous day, according to state health officials.
+To date, 633,123 Hoosiers have been fully vaccinated against COVID-19, up from 608,638 the previous day, according to state health officials.

-Officials from the Indiana State Department of Health also reported that 963,225 Hoosiers have received their first of two required doses, up from 941,291.
+The State Department of Health also reported that 1,061,173 Hoosiers have received their first of two required doses, up from 1,031,266.

-The number of people across Northwest Indiana reported infected with COVID-19 rose to 78,284, following corrections to the previous day's totals.
+The total number of people across Northwest Indiana reported infected with COVID-19 rose to 78,801, following corrections to the previous day's totals.

 Contact tracing can become difficult when the number exceeds 5%, and community spread is considered out of control when the positivity rate is greater than 10%.